jgschis/BasicPlusParser/README.md

 * Reports errors/warnings with code as you type.
 * Syntax highlighting.
 * Unreachable code analysis that can  detect when a statement will never run.
-* Unassigned variable analysis that knows that if a variable is only assigned in one branch of an if statemnet, it's not definitively assigned.
+* Smart unassigned variable analysis that takes into account if statements and gosubs.
 * Placing cursor over a symbol will tell you info about the symbol.
 In the case of an equate, it tells you the value of the equate.
 * Code range folding/unfolding
 * Pressing f12 on a label, equate, matrix or common variable will take you to where it is defined.